Gagik Tsarukyan: Low income reporting and tax payments

 Despite being lucrative, the vast majority of Tsarukyan's Multi Group businesses were not included in the list of the country's leading corporate taxpayers released by the Armenian government in early 2005.

 Awards and medals

-In 2002 Tsarukyan was awarded with St. Grigor Lousavorich order by the Supreme Patriarch of all Armenians Garegin II highly evaluating Mr. Tsarukyan's activity towards church construction.
+In 2002, Tsarukyan was awarded with Grigor Lousavorich order by the Supreme Patriarch of all Armenians Garegin II, highly evaluating Mr. Tsarukyan's activity towards church construction.

-In 2003 upon the decree determined by the president of Armenia Robert Kocharyan the president of Armenian National Olympic Committee Gagik Tsarukyan, who had his great input in the development of RA sports, was honored with Movses Khorenatsi medal.
+In 2003, upon the decree determined by the then-president of Armenia Robert Kocharyan, the president of Armenian National Olympic Committee Gagik Tsarukyan, who had his great input in the development of RA sports, was honored with Movses Khorenatsi medal.

-On September 17, 2008 upon RA president Serzh Sargsyan decree, Tsarukyan was honored with "Services provided to the motherland" first rank medal for the great input he had in the development of RA sports and physical education.
+On 17 September 2008, upon the decree determined by then-president of Armenia Serzh Sargsyan, Tsarukyan was honored with "Services provided to the motherland" first rank medal for the great input he had in the development of RA sports and physical education.

-On May 11, 2009 Tsarukyan was awarded with "European of the Year" by the International European movement.
+On 11 May 2009, Tsarukyan was awarded with "European of the Year" by the International European movement.

-On September 12, 2009 European Judo Federation honored NOCA president Gagik Tsarukyan with gold medal.
+On 12 September 2009, European Judo Federation honored NOCA president Gagik Tsarukyan with a gold medal.